robstave/angular2-training/session-two/page1.md

 ```typescript
 var multiply = (x, y) => x*y;
 ```
+We have lost the _return_ keyword because when omitting {}, single line arrow functions perform an implicit return.

-Single parameters do not even require the parentheses
+Single parameters do not even require the parentheses.

 ```typescript
 var embiggen = x => x*2;